wtforms/flask-wtf/docs/csrf.rst

 Why CSRF
 --------

-Flask-WTF form is already protecting your from CSRF, you don't have to worry about that.
-But you have views that contains no forms, but they still need protection.
+Flask-WTF form is already protecting you from CSRF, you don't have to worry about that.
+However, you have views that contain no forms, and they still need protection.

 For example, the POST request is sent by AJAX, but it has no form behind